All articles

 • "What services does [your brand] offer?"

-If you have access to raw access logs (or Cloudflare's analytics with bot identification turned on), filter for known AI user agents over the last 30 days.
-You're looking for two things.
-Are they hitting you at all?
-And are they getting 200 responses or 403s?
-A site that used to receive thousands of GPTBot requests per week and now receives zero is a strong signal something changed.
+If you can reach raw access logs, or Cloudflare analytics with bot identification on, filter for known AI user agents over the last 30 days.
+You're checking two things.
+Are they hitting you at all, and are they getting 200s or 403s?
+A site that used to take thousands of GPTBot requests a week and now takes zero is a loud signal something changed underneath you.

-Some platforms (Vercel, Netlify, certain WordPress hosts) have started shipping their own AI-blocking defaults that sit on top of Cloudflare.
-Read your hosting provider's recent changelogs for any AI bot or scraper rules added in the last 12 months.
-If they're there, you may need to override them.
+Cloudflare isn't the only layer shipping AI-blocking defaults.
+Some platforms and managed WordPress hosts now add their own rules on top.
+Read your provider's changelogs for any AI bot or scraper rules introduced in the last 12 months.
+If they're there, you may need to override them, and the two layers can fight each other in ways that are genuinely annoying to debug.

-There are three sensible positions to take, and each has trade-offs:
+There are three sensible positions, each with trade-offs:

 1. Block everything.
-Fine if you're a paid-content publisher and your business model is paywalls.
+Reasonable if you're a paid-content publisher and your model is paywalls.
+Pay per crawl makes this less all-or-nothing than it used to be.

 2. Allow search and inference, block training.
-This is what most businesses I work with want.
-You appear in ChatGPT, Perplexity, and AI Overviews, but your content doesn't go into the next training run.
+This is what most businesses we work with actually want.
+You show up in ChatGPT, Perplexity and AI Overviews, but your content doesn't go into the next training run for free.

 3. Allow everything.
-Best if you're an early-stage brand fighting for awareness and citation volume matters more than IP concerns.
+Best if you're an early-stage brand fighting for awareness, where citation volume matters more than IP worries.

-What you should never do is end up at option 1 by accident, which is exactly what's happening to a lot of sites right now.
+What you should never do is land on option one by accident, which is exactly what's happening to a lot of sites this year.

 A robots.txt template that allows AI search but blocks AI training

-This is the configuration I use for clients who want to be cited in AI tools without contributing free training data.
-It is not a magic bullet, and bots can ignore robots.txt, but the major ones do honour it.
+This is the configuration we use for clients who want to be cited in AI tools without donating free training data.
+It is not a magic bullet, robots.txt is a request not a wall, but the major bots do honour it.

 User-agent: GPTBot